English Proficiency and Language Help

 - The Writing Center: The writing center provides one-on-one tutoring, typically as a 60 minute appointment.
 The Writing Center also has trained, international student tutors.
 To schedule an appointment with one, please call 518-442-4061 or visit the Writing Center in Humanities 140.

-- Basics of Writing in an American Classroom Workshop: This workshop is offered each semester as part of ISSS Orientation programming.
+- Basics of Writing in an American Classroom Workshop (Watch Recording): This workshop is offered each semester as part of ISSS Orientation programming.
 Please attend for an overview on how to write for American professors.

 - Purdue OWL (Online Writing Lab): Purdue, a research University in the mid-western United States, has put together a wide range of online resources and tips for student writers.
 This includes general writing tips, such as tips for grammar and mechanics; tips for international student writers originating from outside North America; and common citation styles (including examples).